hafs-community/HAFS/doc/UsersGuide/source/Backgroundinfo/TechnicalOverview.rst

 Pre-implementation Testing
 --------------------------

-All jobs should be tested as part of this implementation.

-**Does this change require a 30-day evaluation (for major implementations only)?**
-    No, but all changes have been tested successfully using available input as per the following list: `IT tests list <https://docs.google.com/presentation/d/1qttu6HhZC3I2yEWLIcsTM7BUGxGyevhtZMUU61kSyYI/edit?usp=sharing>`__
+* All changes have been tested successfully using available input as per the following list: `IT tests list <https://docs.google.com/presentation/d/1qttu6HhZC3I2yEWLIcsTM7BUGxGyevhtZMUU61kSyYI/edit?usp=sharing>`__

-**Who are the suggested evaluators?**
-    NHC, CPHC, and JTWC for model products and MAG for GEMPAK files.
+* NHC, CPHC, and JTWC were suggested to evaluate model products and MAG was suggested to evaluate GEMPAK files.

 Dissemination and Archiving
 ---------------------------